-Therefore, an allowance for recession/weathering of the cliff of 12mm/year is considered to be reasonable to apply over a design life of 100 years, and should be considered and assessed by the geotechnical engineer.
+An allowance for recession/weathering of the cliff face (up to 9m AHD) of 18mm per year is considered to be reasonable, but for planning purposes could be applied over the entire cliff face.
+This rate is considered to be reasonable to apply over a design life of 100 years, including allowance for projected sea level rise.
+This rate of 18mm/year should be considered and assessed by the geotechnical engineer.

 The geotechnical engineer should consider this rate in conjunction with an understanding of the particular nature of the cliff materials east of the subject property, their resistance to erosion, and potential failure planes related to geotechnical issues such as the joint spacing3.